Table of Contents

 Parotideomasseteric Region and Buccal Region

 This region roughly corresponds to the whole cheek.
 Topographically, it is located under the zygomatic ramus (zygomatic arch) and the infraorbital region.

-The buccinator muscle originates from the outer surface of the molar processes of the upper and lower jaw and interweaves with the orbicular oris muscle.
+The buccinator muscle originates from the outer surface of the molar processes of the upper and lower jaw and interweaves with the orbicularis oris muscle.
 It is situated in the area of the buccal fat pad and is innervated by the buccal rami of the facial nerve (VII cranial nerve).

 During muscle traction, the cheeks are pulled together, which makes food move back and forth between the teeth rows.

 The buccinator muscle also maintains the tone of the upper and lower lip while whistling or playing a wind instrument.
-In infancy, it plays an important role in sucking motions of the infant’s mouth at the breast.
-Anteriorly, the skin of the cheek is innervated by the buccal nerve and by the zygomatic nerve posteriorly, both branches of the facial nerve.
+In infancy, it plays an important role in the sucking motions of the infant’s mouth at the breast.
+Anteriorly, the skin of the cheek is innervated by the buccal nerve and by the zygomatic nerve posteriorly, which are both branches of the facial nerve.

 The following structures are important: